Intelligence Dashboards

 <Accordion title="The labels in my chart are outside the widget and I can't read them.
 What can I do?">

-open its **Settings** in the sidebar, and look for options such as margins, padding,
+**Settings** in the sidebar, and look for options such as margins, padding, or label position.

 </Accordion>